 Potential

-• potential of the project proposal to achieve the call's objective and aim.
+• The project proposal's potential to achieve the call's objective and aim.

 • How innovative the project proposal is in relation to existing solutions and ongoing major initiatives in the area.